Akoko

-The Akoko are a large Yoruba cultural sub-group in the Northeastern part of Yorubaland.
-The area spans from Ondo State to Edo State in southwest Nigeria.
+The Akoko are a large Yoruba cultural sub-group in the northeastern part of Yorubaland, spanning from Ondo State to Edo State in southwest Nigeria.
 The Akokos as a subgroup make up 20.3% of the population of Ondo State, and 5.7% of the population of Edo State.
 Out of the present 18 Local Government Councils it constitutes four; Akoko North-East, Akoko North-West, Akoko South-East and Akoko South-West, as well as the Akoko Edo LGA of Edo State.
 The Adekunle Ajasin University, a state owned university with a capacity for about 20,000 tertiary education students and more than 50 departments in seven faculties is located in Akungba-Akoko.
 A state specialist hospital is situated at Ikare Akoko, while community general hospitals are located in Oka-Akoko, Irun-Akoko and Ipe-Akoko.

 Arigidi, a dialect cluster, is spoken in the LGAs of Akoko North East, Akoko North West, Ekiti East, and Ijumu.